api-evangelist/website/_posts/2024-07-08-more-examples-of-using-github-to-manage-your-openapi.markdown

 You can find all of the <a href="https://github.com/kinlane/api-evangelist/blob/gh-pages/_data/github-openapi-providers.yml">API providers who are using GitHub via a YAML file</a>, or here via this post.

 <ul>
-{% for provider in site.github-openapi-providers %}
+{% for provider in site.data.github-openapi-providers %}
   <li><strong>{{ provider.name }}</strong> ({{ provider.grade }}) - <a href="{{ provider.url }}">{{ provider.url }}</a></li>
 {% endfor %}
 </ul>